Wall Street ekes out gains to close languid week

 “Our view continues to be that inflationary data is transient and we will be around the 2% mark for the year,” Pursche added.

-The Food and Drug Administration is facing mounting criticism over its "accelerated approval" of Biogen Inc's (BIIB.O) Alzheimer's drug Aduhelm without strong evidence of its ability to combat the disease. read more
+The Food and Drug Administration is facing mounting criticism over its “accelerated approval” of Biogen Inc’s Alzheimer’s drug Aduhelm without strong evidence of its ability to combat the disease.

-Among the 11 major sectors in the S&P 500, rebounding financial stocks (.SPLRCT) and tech (.SPLRCT) led the gainers, while healthcare suffered the biggest percentage drop.
+Among the 11 major sectors in the S&P 500, rebounding financial stocks and tech led the gainers, while healthcare suffered the biggest percentage drop.

 Much of the trading volume this week was attributable to the ongoing social media-driven “meme stock” phenomenon, in which retail investors swarm around heavily shorted stocks.

-But meme stock moves were more muted on Friday, with AMC Entertainment (AMC.N) outperformed, gaining 15.4%.
+But meme stock moves were more muted on Friday, with AMC Entertainment outperformed, gaining 15.4%.

 Advancing issues outnumbered declining ones on the NYSE by a 1.83-to-1 ratio; on Nasdaq, a 1.70-to-1 ratio favored advancers.